- Vasectomy Reversal

 - About MFS

 - Patient Referrals

 - Video Library

 - MFS News & Updates

 Frequently Asked Questions About Vasectomy Reversal Surgery

 Below are some frequently asked questions about vasectomy reversals.
-Educating yourself about the process can help you during your vasectomy reversal decision process.
+Educating yourself about the process can help you during your decision making process.

 Q. Can any urologist perform a good vasectomy reversal?